waku-org/specs/standards/core/rln-contract.md

 1. the first deployment of the contract allows the `Owner` to modify certain parameters (TBD) under certain constraints (TBD);
 2. at some point, the `Onwer` would renounce their privileges, and the contract will become immutable;
-3. further upgrades, if necessary, can be done by deploying a new contract and moving the membership set.
+3. further upgrades, if necessary, can be done by deploying a new contract and migrating the membership set.

 ## Parameters